Gui-Yom/turbo-metrics/README.md

 ### ssimulacra2-cuda-cli

-CLI frontend for ssimulacra2-cuda that can compare full videos blazingly fast by decoding on the GPU.
+CLI frontend for ssimulacra2-cuda that can compare videos blazingly fast by decoding on the GPU and computing on the GPU.

 At the time of writing, I'm maxing out my RTX 3060 laptop compute while using 45% of NVDEC total capacity.
-With two h264 videos, I can process around 110 image pairs per second (which is more than 4x speedup over realtime).
+With two h264 videos, I can process around 110 image pairs per second (which is more than 4x speedup over realtime and orders of magnitude over existing tools).

+### vmaf

+Bindings to libvmaf.

 ## Prerequisites

+- Only tested on Windows 10 x64
 - A recent [CUDA SDK](https://developer.nvidia.com/cuda-toolkit) (tested with 12.5)
 - Everything should build with Rust stable, except for the cuda kernel which requires a recent (at least 2024-04-24) nightly Rust toolchain